geoffreylitt/wildcard-onward-paper/paper.md

 where end user customization is supported by programmer-created building blocks.

 More recently, web customization tools have aimed to enable end users to modify web interfaces without programming.
 Sifter [@huynh2006] enables end users to sort and filter lists of data obtained by web scraping, much like Wildcard’s sorting features.
-The main difference between the systems is that table-driven customization has many other use cases besides sorting and filtering.
+The main difference between the systems is that data-driven customization has many other use cases besides sorting and filtering.
 Also, Sifter involves end users in a semi-automated data extraction process, rather than having programmers create wrappers.
 This provides coverage of more websites, but at the expense of complicating the end user experience.
 We could integrate end user scraping techniques in Wildcard in the future, but we believe that when possible it’s valuable for end users to have a customization experience decoupled from the challenge of web scraping the underlying data.
 Sifter also implements scraping across multiple pages, a valuable feature for sorting and filtering that isn’t present in Wildcard.

 Thresher [@hogue2005] helps end users create wrappers that map website content to Semantic Web schemas like "Movie" or "Director," and augments websites with new functionality by exploiting that schema information.
 Wildcard shares the general idea of wrappers, but maps to a generic table data type rather than more specific schemas, increasing the range of supported data and allowing for a simpler mapping process.

 There are many software customization tools that offer simplified forms of programming for end users.
 Chickenfoot [@bolin2005] and Coscripter [@leshed2008] offer user friendly syntax for writing web automation scripts; Applescript [@cook2007] has a similar goal for desktop customization.
 There are visual programming environments for customization that don’t involve writing any text: [Automator](https://support.apple.com/guide/automator/welcome/mac) for Mac and [Shortcuts](https://apps.apple.com/us/app/shortcuts/id915249334) for iOS are modern options for customizing Apple products, and [Zapier](https://zapier.com/) enables users to connect different web applications together visually.
-As mentioned previously, these tools all require writing imperative programs, in contrast to the more declarative and direct approach of table-driven customization.
+As mentioned previously, these tools all require writing imperative programs, in contrast to the more declarative and direct approach of data-driven customization.

 ## Spreadsheets and visual query interfaces